Gattocrucco/lsqfitgp/docs/userguide/components.rst

 indicating which component we are using by setting appropriately the ``'comp'`` field in the ``x`` arrays each time, and each time, for each set of points we want to consider, we have to sum the two components after evaluating them separately.

+So here comes the short way.
 There is another set of methods in :class:`GP` designed to make this kind of thing quicker.
-Let's see.
 We start by creating a :class:`GP` object *without specifying a kernel*::

     gp = lgp.GP()

 Then we add separately the two kernels to the object using :meth:`GP.defproc`::

+    gp = (gp
-    gp.defproc('long', kernel1)
+        .defproc('long', kernel1)
-    gp.defproc('short', kernel2)
+        .defproc('short', kernel2)
+    )

 Now the two names ``'long'`` and ``'short'`` stand for *independent* processes with their respective kernels.
-(These names reside in a namespace separate from the one used by :meth:`~GP.addx` and :meth:`~GP.addtransf`.)
+These names reside in a namespace separate from the one used by :meth:`~GP.addx` and :meth:`~GP.addtransf`.
 Now we use these to define their sum *as a process* instead of summing them after evaluation on specific points::

-    gp.defproctransf('sum', {'long': 1, 'short': 1})
+    gp = gp.defproctransf('sum', {'long': 1, 'short': 1})

 The method :meth:`~GP.defproctransf` is analogous to :meth:`~GP.addtransf` but works for the whole process at once.
 What we are doing mathematically is the